 The meniscus receive very little blood flow.
 In fact, most of the meniscus receive no blood flow at all, which makes recovery extremely difficult.

 Most traumatic meniscus tears are the result of twisting the knee or a sudden impact to the knee.
 While degenerative tears are associated with the aging process and result from a breakdown in the collagen fibers that make up the meniscus.

-What are the Signs & Symptoms of a Meniscus Tear?
+Signs and Symptoms of a Meniscus Tear

 The most common symptoms associated with a meniscus tear are pain and swelling around the knee joint.
 Tenderness at the injury site is also common.

 Another common problem associated with a meniscus tear is ‘joint locking.’
 Joint locking prevents the knee joint from either fully straightening or fully bending and is the result of a piece of the torn cartilage being lodged within the knee joint.

 A minor meniscus injury is just like any other soft tissue injury and should be treated accordingly.
 This involves the application of R.I.C.E.R.
 (R) rest, (I) ice, (C) compression, (E) elevation and obtaining a (R)referral for appropriate medical treatment.
 The following two points are of most importance.

 - Rest & Immobilization: Once a meniscus injury is diagnosed it is important that the affected area be rested immediately.
 Any further movement or stress will only aggravate the condition and prolong recovery.
 It is also important to keep the injured area as still as possible.

 - Ice: By far the most important part.
 The application of ice will have the greatest effect on reducing bleeding, swelling and pain.
 Apply ice as soon as possible after the injury has occurred or been diagnosed.